Research Project Opportunities

 - School of Sport, Health and Exercise Sciences

 The same project areas are also listed by research programme on our Postgraduate Research programme pages.

 For information and further detailed guidance on entry requirements for International Students, including the minimum English Language entry requirement, please visit the Entry Requirements by Country pages on the International Education Centre section of our website.

 If you want advice or a general chat about what’s available contact the International Education Centre on +44 (0) 1248 382028 or email email@example.com

 Please take a look at our Fees & Scholarships pages for details.

 Step 1 – Select your research topic

-You have three options with regards the selection of your research topic;
+You have two options with regards the selection of your research topic;

 Prepare your Research Proposal, based on the research expertise at the School.

 Occasionally, the University advertises PhD Studentships.
 Studentships are funded / sponsored PhD placements which cover tuition fees and sometimes living costs, usually for a period of 3 years.
 They are offered for specific research projects.
 Studentships are advertised on the University website and Academic Schools’ websites and there is normally a deadline for submitting applications.
 The terms and conditions of Studentships vary and may become available at different times of the year.